willfid/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 > **Note:** You may not use the Microsoft.Graph.Calls.Media API to record or otherwise persist media content from calls or meetings that your bot accesses.

+## Samples

+Samples are hosted in [microsoft-graph-comms-samples](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/samples) GitHub and you can get started by reading the [README](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/README.md) file.

 ## Testing

 Bots can be tested locally using tunneling services like [Ngrok](https://ngrok.com) following some setup.
-See [testing](../../../concepts/calling-testing.md) to learn more.
+See [testing](../../../concepts/testing.md) to learn more.

-## Samples
+## Known Issues

-Samples are hosted in [GitHub](https://github.com/microsoftgraph/microsoft-graph-comms-samples) and you can get started by reading the [README](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/README.md) file.
+1. Case mismatch in payloads

+    Payloads returned in notifications and responses contain incorrect capitalization of odata.types.
+They are returned in upper camel case instead of lower camel case.

+2. Navigation path `/applications/{id}` not supported

+    Navigating through the global applications node to the application, even your own, is not allowed.
+Please use the `/app` navigation only.